Final Project: FAQ

 Semantic Analyzer

-- I am getting an error about not being about to find "=AssignmentToken".
+- I am getting an error about not being able to find "=AssignmentToken".

 - Go to the code where the error occurs by clicking on the stack trace.
 What is happening in that code?
 The answer to the next question may be good to reference.